-- Clear away any ice, snow, or leaves from the air inlets at the base of the windshield that may block the flow of air into the vehicle. - Do not use non-GM approved hood deflectors as they could adversely affect the performance of the system. - Keep the path under the front seats clear of objects to help circulate the air inside of the vehicle more effectively. - When an objectionable odor outside the vehicle is encountered, use the recirculation mode, with the temperature knob at a comfortable setting to prevent the odor from entering the vehicle through the ventilation system.
-This can be helpful when driving through a long tunnel with poor ventilation.
-However, extended usage of this mode in cold or cool weather can cause window fogging.
+- Clear away any ice, snow, or leaves from the air inlets at the base of the windshield that can block the flow of air into the vehicle. - Do not use non-GM approved hood deflectors as they could adversely affect the performance of the system. - Keep the path under the front seats clear of objects to help circulate the air inside of the vehicle more effectively.